Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Quaternionic Case

 \subsection{The Pentagon Equations}

-With the associators simplified as much as possible, and with all but $\alpha_{m,m,m}$ shown to be a real numbers, now the pentagon equations themselves must be analyzed.
-Indeed, going through each of the 16 pentagons as \cite{TAMBARA1998692} did results in the following equations:
+With the associators simplified as much as possible, and with all but $\alpha_{m,m,m}$ shown to be real-valued functions, now the pentagon equations themselves must be analyzed.
+Using the rightmost factor convention (see Note \ref{Note:RightmostFactor}), we go through each of the 16 pentagons as was done in \cite{TAMBARA1998692}.
+This results in the following equations

-After some close inspection, it is clear that these are the same 16 equations which \cite{TAMBARA1998692} obtained\footnote{In a few of the equations, a careful eye may notice that there are some group elements transposed from how they appear in \cite{TAMBARA1998692}.
-After recomputing these several times, the authors believe that these are simply typos.} for their pentagons \cite[p.
-699]{TAMBARA1998692}, with the exception of the last pentagon having a four on the right hand side.
+After some close inspection, it is clear that these are the same 16 equations that were obtained for the pentagons in \cite[page 699]{TAMBARA1998692}, with the exception of the last pentagon having a four on the right-hand side.